 - Be U.S. citizens or permanent residents; international students are not eligible. - Enroll in a degree or eligible certificate program; individual courses and most certificate programs are not eligible. - Maintain at least half-time enrollment status.
-Graduate students must take at least four credits/term, undergraduate students must carry at least six credits. - Make satisfactory academic progress toward achieving a degree. - Have a high school diploma, GED, or pass an approved ability to benefit test. - Male students ages 18-25 must be registered for Selective Service. - Not owe a balance on a defaulted student loan (see Financial Aid Office for information on rehabilitation and restoration of Title IV eligibility).
+Graduate students must be enrolled in at least four credits/term, undergraduate students must be enrolled in at least six credits. - Make satisfactory academic progress toward achieving a degree. - Have a high school diploma, GED, or pass an approved ability to benefit test. - Male students ages 18-25 must be registered for Selective Service. - Not be in default on a student loan or owe a balance on federal funds.